 The Colorado and Barrancas rivers, which run from the Andes to the Atlantic, are commonly considered the northern limit of Argentine Patagonia.
 The archipelago of Tierra del Fuego is sometimes included as part of Patagonia.
-Most geographers and historians locate the northern limit of Chilean Patagonia at Huincul Fault, in Araucanía Region.
+Most geographers and historians locate the northern limit of Chilean Patagonia at Huincul Fault, in the Araucanía Region.

 Climate